State Civil Service Jobs in India

 Finance & Revenue Services

-Finance and revenue officers manage a state’s financial structure, tax collection, and economic planning.
+Finance government jobs in India, and revenue officers manage a state’s financial structure, tax collection, and economic planning.
 They usually begin as Assistant Commissioners of Commercial Taxes, Revenue Officers, or Finance Officers.

 Key Responsibilities: